HilthonTT/Minecraft/README.md

 rather than the player, so the detached overhead camera hears the world from where it is actually looking at it.

-What plays is decided entirely on the client, from what it can already see, so none of it needed anything new from the server.
+Almost all of it is decided on the client from what it can already see, so hardly any of it needed anything new from the server.
 Footsteps come from watching things move rather than from being told about a step, which is what lets another player's footfalls sound without a packet per stride.
 Every sound is drawn from a set of interchangeable recordings and pitched slightly either side of where it was recorded, so a run across open ground does not read as the same handful of clips looping.